EDCD/EDMarketConnector/PLUGINS.md

 If the player has chosen to "Send flight log and Cmdr status to Inara" this gets called when the player starts the game or switches ship.
 It is called some time after the corresponding `journal_entry()` event.

+## Inter-Plugin API

+As with the above Plugin-specific Events it is possible to have your plugin receive data from other plugins.
+If you wish to either provider such a method, or make use of one in other plugins please read this section thoroughly first.

 ## Error messages